gillescochez/jMVP/README.md

 	isRed: true
 };

-// view as an object, no html to bundle! var view = {
+// view as an object, NO HTML to bundle! var view = {
 	header: {
 		logo: {